MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 ![Expand Output Table column](images/me-custom-function-invoked-custom-function-expanded-window.png)

-You can check that your that you have data from all files in the folder by checking the values in the **Name** or **Date** column.
+You can check that your you have data from all files in the folder by checking the values in the **Name** or **Date** column.
 For this case, you can check the values from the Date column as each file only contains data for a single month from a given year.
-If you see more than one it means that you've succesfully combined data from multiple files into a single table.
+If you see more than one, it means that you've successfully combined data from multiple files into a single table.

 ![Validating that the final table contains data from all files](images/me-custom-function-invoked-custom-function-all-data-expanded.png)